seldomdesign/instana-python-monitoring-tests/README.md

 - FastAPI Example [official example](https://fastapi.tiangolo.com/#example).
 - Instana Official Documentation: [Monitoring Python](https://www.ibm.com/docs/en/instana-observability/latest?topic=technologies-monitoring-python)

 # Building the FastAPI demo

-FastAPI is based on Starlette and PyDantic packages, but in our case, the FastApi example uses the `fastapi[standard]` dependency which will include all required packages.
+FastAPI is based on Starlette and PyDantic packages, but, in our case, the FastApi example uses the `fastapi[standard]` dependency which will include all required packages.
 After setting up the [virtual environment](https://fastapi.tiangolo.com/virtual-environments/) install the previously mention `fastapi[standard]` dependency.

 In this example we will create and use fastapi-test-app as working folder